Retail operations intelligence platform

 Operations & finance supervisors

-Need expense, billing, and financial transparency
+Need oversight of expenses, billing, reconciliation, and financial transparency

 06 · Key features

-Modules that support daily store operations
+Modules designed around daily retail operations

 Dashboard overview feature page